npm package discovery and stats viewer.

 Retrieve Data Points

 Data Points are the core of Alfred's platform and represent data that you want to extract.
-Once your job is processed, you can retrieve the data points from the files if job was successful.
+Once your job is processed, you can retrieve the data points from the files if the job was successful.
 For more information visit the Metadata section of our official documentation.

 [!IMPORTANT]

-Data Points where previously known as Metadata.
+Data Points were previously known as Metadata.

 // ...
 Initialization code here ...